The best sales to shop today: Casper, Brooklinen, Apple Watch and more

 Gap

-It’s your last week to shop the Great Gap Sale, featuring up to 75% off styles via an extra 50% off sale styles — plus, new items have just been added to the clearance section.
-You can also take an extra 10% regular-price looks with code ADDIT.
-And if you’re in need of a few new reusable face masks, now’s the time to stock up: All 3-pack masks are just $5 and 8-pack masks are only $12 for a limited time.
+It’s your last week to shop the Great Gap Sale, during which sale styles are an extra 50% off for a total of 75% off — plus, new items have just been added to the clearance section.
+You can also take an extra 10% off regular-price looks with code ADDIT.
+And if you’re in need of a few new reusable face masks, now’s the time to stock up: All three-pack masks are just $5, and eight-pack masks are only $12 for a limited time.

 More deals to shop